-Protein sequence similarity can predict capsid architecture above 70% accuracy, but predictions are not guaranteed.
-The analysis of the MCP/T library curated from isolates (nlib = 617) revealed that MCPs sharing more than 80% similarity were associated with similar T-number architectures, with a mean relative difference in T-number of 2% (Figure 5a).
+Protein sequence similarity can predict capsid architecture with 75% accuracy when requiring protein-protein similarities above 80%.
+The analysis of the MCP/T library curated from phage isolates (nlib = 635) revealed that MCPs sharing more than 80% similarity were associated with similar T-number architectures, with a mean relative difference in T-number of 2% (Figure 5a).
 The relative T-number difference ranged from 0% to 7% for these highly similar MCPs.
-As the MCP similarity dropped below 60% the range of associated architectures increased substantially (Figure 5a and Table SI-5).
-In the last group, MCP similarities below 20%, the mean relative difference in T-number was 62% with a broad range ranging from 0% to 421%.
-A subset of 14.3% of the MCPs that shared less than 20% similarity were predicted to form the same capsid architecture.
+As the MCP similarity dropped below 60% the range of associated architectures increased substantially (Figure 5a and Supplementary Table S1).
+In the last group, MCP similarities below 20%, the mean relative difference in T-number was 63% with a broad range ranging from 0% to 699%.
+A subset of 14.6% of the MCPs that shared less than 20% similarity were predicted to form the same capsid architecture.
 This implies that high protein sequence similarity is a good predictor of capsid architecture, but very distant protein sequences can form the same capsid architecture.

+The phylogenetic analysis of the major capsid protein sequences confirmed the observation derived from the initial MCP-MCP similarity analysis.
+The tree was very divergent due to the overall dissimilarity between proteins (Figure 5b).
+Protein clusters displayed similar predicted architectures, but such architecture was not unique and could be find in independent clusters.
+Three clades contained a larger number of similar proteins, displaying each similar phage genome lengths and capsid architectures (see highlighted groups in Figure 5c and Data File 5).
+Clade one (nc1 = 95) adopted T = 19 capsids or slightly larger; clade two (nc2=47) adopted T=16 and T=17.33 capsids, and clade three (nc3=64) adopted mostly elongated architectures and some T=9 and T=9.33 architectures (all with similar genome lengths).
+These architectures were not exclusive of these clades; other small divergent clusters also adopt them.
+The frequent T=7 capsids were distributed in multiple groups across the tree.
+The phylogenetic tree suggested that similar capsid architectures have emerged independently several times during tailed phage evolution.
+The alignment, Newick format tree, vectorial render of the tree, and nodes associated to the three highlighted clades are provided in Data Files 4-7.

-The prediction of capsid architectures based on MCP-MCP similarity (MCP2T-PM model) assigned T-numbers to 95% of the test set with 73% accuracy when the proximity did not require a minimum similarity threshold to make a prediction (Figure 5b).
-As the similarity percentage required to make a prediction increased, the accuracy increased slightly, reaching 80% when requiring 90% similarity.
-However, above similarity thresholds of 20%, the number of predictions possible decreased substantially, reaching 58% of the test dataset when requiring 90% similarity (Figure 5b).
+The prediction of capsid architectures based on MCP-MCP similarity (MCP2T-PM model) assigned T-numbers to 98% of the test set with 70% accuracy when the proximity did not require a minimum similarity threshold to make a prediction (Figure 5c).
+As the similarity percentage required to make a prediction increased, the accuracy increased slightly, reaching 75% when requiring 90% similarity.
+However, above similarity thresholds of 20%, the number of possible predictions decreased substantially, reaching 61% of the test dataset when requiring 90% similarity (Figure 5b).